judsonlmoore/judsonlmoore.com/_posts/product-management/2020-01-15-how-to-migrate-wordpress-to-jekyll.md

 ---
 title:			How to migrate from Wordpress to Jekyll with CircleCI and AWS
 description:	I decreased my page load time by 400% while learning about the static site generator, Jekyll
-categories:		['product management']
+categories:		career
 tags:
+  - product management
   - web development
-  - technical skills
   - jekyll
-  - product management
 image:			/assets/images/2020/01/wordpress-vs-jekyll.png
 ---